Move Forward Guide

-Pain in the front of the hip or in the groin resulting from a hip labral tear, can cause an individual to have limited ability to stand, walk, climb stairs, squat, or participate in recreational activities.
-You may experience:
+Many people have labral tears in the hip and do not experience symptoms; however, some labral tears can result in significant pain or limitations.
+Pain in the front of the hip or in the groin resulting from a hip labral tear can cause an individual to have limited ability to stand, walk, climb stairs, squat, or participate in recreational activities.

 - A deep ache in the front of your hip or groin, often described by the "C sign."
 (People make a "C" with the thumb and hand, and place it on the fold at the front and side of the hip to locate their pain.)

-- Painful clicking or "catching" with hip movements.
-This creates the feeling of something painful stuck in the hip or blocking hip motion.
+- Painful clicking or "catching" with hip movements; the feeling of something painful stuck in the hip or blocking hip motion.

 - Pain that increases with prolonged sitting or walking.

 - A sharp pain in the hip or groin when squatting.

 - Pain that comes on gradually rather than with one specific episode.